indranildeveloper/indranildeveloper-kepler.gl/bindings/kepler.gl-jupyter/js/README.md

 # kperlgl-jupyter

-This is a simple jupyter widget for kepler.gl, an advanced geospatial visualization tool, to render large-scale interactive maps.
+This is a simple jupyter widget for indranildeveloper-kepler.gl, an advanced geospatial visualization tool, to render large-scale interactive maps.

 ## Package Install